 Celebrating ERI Style: Tips for Getting a New or Better Job

 Although finding a job and growing a career can be challenging for anyone, people with disabilities often experience barriers that people without disabilities don’t.
-At ERI, we’ll be celebrating the ADA’s anniversary throughout July by sharing practical tips and suggestions for finding a new or better job that address these barriers, including:
+At ERI, we celebrated the ADA’s anniversary throughout July by sharing practical tips and suggestions for finding a new or better job that address these barriers, including:

 Brush Up on Your ADA Know-How